payalazelaya/digital-portfolio/src/blog/2023-04-19-portfolio-additions-letterheads-envelopes.md

 image: /assets/blog/1st-letterhead.png
 imageAlt: 1st version of a draft letterhead featuring sample text and layout
 ---
-L﻿etterheads are key in having them for a business when it comes to sending out mail regarding the business, thus why having practice with drafting them was fun to explore.
+L﻿etterheads are crucial in having them for a business when it comes to sending out official letters or notices to a client, thus why having practice with drafting them was fun to explore.
+Down below are the envelope sketches for my 1st version draft letterhead, along with the 2nd and 3rd version draft letterheads with their corresponding envelopes too.